nspcc-dev/neofs-node/cmd/neofs-adm/README.md

 #### Network maintenance

-- `force-new-epoch` increments NeoFS epoch number and enforces new epoch handlers in NeoFS nodes.
+- `force-new-epoch` increments NeoFS epoch number and executes new epoch handlers in NeoFS nodes.

 - `refill-gas` transfers side chain GAS to the specified wallet.

-- `update-contracts` starts contract update routine.
+- `update-contracts` updates contracts to a new version.

 #### Container migration